-To eat at the place, you must make your reservation in advance.
+To eat there, you must make your reservation in advance.
 Gift cards are also available.
 Prices range from 12,00 € to 22,00 €.

 It has an elegant decoration with gray and white colors that give a unique touch to the place.
 It is suitable for people who are vegetarian and like to eat gluten-free.

-It also has a terrace so you can eat outdoors and its prices are approximately 10 €.
+In addition, it has a terrace for you to eat outdoors and its prices are approximately 10 €.

 La Strega Nocciola

-One thing that makes this restaurant stand out is that all its food is Italian and you can order take away food.
-Besides, it has affordable prices ranging from 2.50 €, 3.50 €, 4.50 € or 6.50 €.
+One thing that makes this restaurant stand out is that all its food is Italian and you can order take-out food.
+Besides, it has economic prices ranging from 2,50 €, 3,50 €, 4,50 € or 6,50 €.
 The main attraction of the restaurant is its desserts and what they sell the most are ice creams.